freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-147-rectangles-in-cross-hatched-grids/index.md

 ---
-title: Problem 147: Rectangles in cross-hatched grids
+title: Rectangles in cross-hatched grids
 ---
 ## Problem 147: Rectangles in cross-hatched grids